Assessing the Impact of Virtual Art Museum Experiences in Elementary Education

 https://doi.org/10.29311/mas.v23i2.4945Abstract

-Integrating virtual museum experiences into education has gained increasing attention for its potential to enhance students’ critical thinking skills.
 This study investigates the impact of virtual art museum experiences on fostering critical thinking among elementary school students.
 Conducted in a formal school setting in Sharjah (United Arab Emirates), the research employs an experimental design to compare the development of critical thinking skills in students exposed to virtual museum environments versus traditional art education methods.
-The study evaluates a selection of critical thinking skills, including observation, interpretation, evaluation, analysis, association, and creation, examining how virtual tools shape students’ cognitive engagement with artworks.
+Drawing on Bloom’s revised taxonomy of cognitive processes and Falk and Dierking’s contextual model of learning, the study evaluates six critical thinking skills: observation, interpretation, evaluation, analysis, association, and creation.

-Findings reveal that virtual museum experiences significantly enhance observation, interpretation, and evaluation skills, allowing students to interact more deeply with artworks.
-However, a decline is noted in analysis, association, and creation, suggesting that certain critical thinking skills require more open-ended and exploratory engagement than virtual platforms may typically provide.
-The study underscores the importance of balancing structured and exploratory learning approaches in virtual museum designs to optimize educational outcomes.
-These findings contribute to the broader discourse on the role of digital technologies in museum education and provide insights for educators and museum professionals seeking to integrate virtual learning tools effectively into art education programs.
+Findings reveal that virtual museum experiences significantly develop lower-order skills such as observation, interpretation, and evaluation skills, allowing students to interact more deeply with artworks.
+However, a decline is noted in higher-order skills involving synthesis, analysis, association, and creation, suggesting that certain critical thinking skills require more open-ended and exploratory engagement than most virtual platforms may typically provide.
+The study underscores the importance of balancing structured and exploratory learning approaches in virtual museum programs to optimize educational outcomes.
+These findings contribute to the broader discourse on digital learning in museum education and provide practical insights for educators and museum professionals seeking to integrate virtual learning tools effectively into art education programs.

 Downloads